Hypernatremia is a high level of sodium in the blood. It can be deadly if it is not treated.

 This problem happens when there is too little water for the amount of sodium in the body.

-The main cause of hypernatremia is having more water leave your body than enter it.
+The main cause is having more water leave the body than enter it.
 This causes dehydration .
 A person can become dehydrated in different ways, such as:

 - Drinking too little fluids

 This problem is more common in older adults.
 Other things that may raise the risk are:

 - Having certain health problems, such as central diabetes insipidus or kidney disorder

 - Weight loss